Coronation of Charles III and Camilla: United Kingdom

 In April 2023, Buckingham Palace revealed a new hashflag emoji depicting St Edward's Crown for use on Twitter.
 The King and Queen attended a celebratory pre-coronation reception at Westminster Hall on 2 May.
 They hosted coronation garden parties at the Buckingham Palace on 3 and 9 May, at Hillsborough Castle on 24 May and at the Palace of Holyroodhouse on 4 July.
 On 5 May, the King, together with the Prince and Princess of Wales, greeted crowds at The Mall during a walkabout.

+On 6 May, players lined up as the national anthem was played before football and cricket matches throughout the country.
+There were special ceremonies held at the Newmarket horse race meeting, Rugby Union Premiership as well as at the Badminton Horse Trials.

 "Coronation Big Lunches" and street parties were planned on 6–8 May people throughout the UK.
 More than 67,000 Coronation Big Lunch events took place, with local councils having approved the closure of 3,087 roads.
 Most street parties were scheduled for Sunday, 7 May.
 Eden Project Communities, which organised the nationwide community events, said that 13.4 million people across the country took part in a Coronation Big Lunch and raised £14.4 million for good causes.
 Queen Camilla had been Patron of The Big Lunch since 2013.

 Coronation quiche was chosen by the King and Queen as the official dish of the Coronation Big Lunch.
 Coronation Trifle was the official pudding, it was created by Adam Handling and is made with Parkin, ginger custard and strawberry jelly.
 Pubs also remained open until 01:00 on the coronation weekend.